CodeForVegas/be-smart-calendar-py/README.md

 Ideally the core services will be deployable as a Serverless Lambda (or other) function, behind an async server, behind something like Django, or perhaps exposed as a server callable behind a Node or GoLang web server.
 It is possible that the architecture of this implementation will be a candidate for refactoring into another language entirely.

+There is a javascript representation of iCalendar data structures out there, it could be on The List to support, especially if Smart Calendar begins down a path of extension.

 ## Audiences

 * A Developer must be able to use and build python-based modules and services, with instructions to do so found with the project source code.